shogun-toolbox/shogun/doc/readme/MISSION.md

 ### Good (it's what Shogun aims for)

- * Shogun provides efficient implementation of all standard ML algorithms, see the [API](http://shogun.ml/api).
+ * Shogun provides an efficient implementation of all standard ML algorithms, see the [API](http://shogun.ml/api).
- * Shogun's implementations are competitive as for example measured by the [MLPack](https://github.com/mlpack/benchmarks) benchmarking framework.
+ * Shogun's implementations are competitive as measured by the [MLPack](https://github.com/mlpack/benchmarks) benchmarking framework.
- * Shogun offers exclusive state-of-the art algorithms (among others: efficient SVM implementations, Multiple Kernel Learning, kernel hypothesis testing and Krylov methods).
+ * Shogun offers exclusive state-of-the-art algorithms (among others: efficient SVM implementations, Multiple Kernel Learning, kernel hypothesis testing, and Krylov methods).
- All of these are supported by a collection of general purpose methods for evaluation, parameter tuning, preprocessing, serialisation and I/O.
+ All of these are supported by a collection of general-purpose methods for evaluation, parameter tuning, preprocessing, serialization and I/O.
  * Shogun has an extensive testing infrastructure, making it reliable on dozens of OS setups.

 ## Using Shogun to Learn